OctopusDeploy/docs/docs/deploying-applications/custom-scripts/index.md

 At the end of the script, Calamari also checks `$LastExitCode` to see if the last Windows-based program that you invoked exited successfully.
 Note that some Windows programs use non-zero exit codes even when they run successfully - for example, Robocopy returns the number of files copied.
 This can mean that Calamari assumes your script failed even if it actually ran successfully.
 Best practice is to call `Exit 0` yourself if your script ran successfully.

 Note that you'll need to check `$LastExitCode` yourself if you run multiple Windows programs.
-For example, with this script, CalamariÂ would correctly see that ping returned an exit code of 1 (the host couldn't be contacted) and will assume the script failed:
+For example, with this script, Calamari would correctly see that ping returned an exit code of 1 (the host couldn't be contacted) and will assume the script failed:

 ```powershell
 & ping 255.255.255.0  # Host does not exist, will return exit code 1